-Knowing which awareness models bring in the best quality leads, as we learn from the first-touch attribution model, is helpful.
-Similarly, knowing the end-of-funnel strategies that encourage those conversions will hep, but you will still not get the full picture.
-You don’t know where people were nurtured and what convinced them to end up engaging them with the brand in the first place.
+Knowing which multi-touch attribution models bring in the best quality leads, as we learn from the first-touch attribution model, is helpful.
+Similarly, knowing the end-of-funnel strategies that encourage those conversions will help, but you will still not get the full picture.
+You don't know where people were nurtured and what convinced them to end up engaging them with the brand in the first place.
 You will not give enough credit to the top-of-funnel activities.

 Keep in mind that no attribution model will be perfect, including multi-touch attribution, and that they instead focus on providing an average value of how the different types of marketing strategies perform.
 To help you make the best decision for your group, here are a few of the most popular multi-touch attribution models that you can adopt for your organization.

-A linear attribution model divides the credit for a particular conversion evenly across all of the customer’s touch points.
+A linear attribution model is one type of multi-touch attribution model that divides the credit for a particular conversion evenly across all of the customer’s touch points.
 If a customer found a brand through organic search and signed up for an email list, followed an email link to engage again, clicked on PPC when product searching and then made a purchase, the organic search, email marketing, and PPC would all receive an equal division of revenue from the conversion that resulted from this lead.

 This model can benefit many brands because they will find it easier to understand all the checkpoints that should receive credit for finding and nurturing the lead.
 This will help them develop strategies moving forward.